rrovetto/Ontology-Development-Guidelines/Features of Ontologies/README.md

 The following are a set of minimum feartures of ontologies.
 Each feature can be evaluated.
 An ontology can be evaluated based on these metrics.

-- **Subject-matter coverage** - the extent to which an ontology models, represents, or annotates the target subject-matter
+- **Subject-matter coverage / domain coverage** - the extent to which an ontology models, represents, or annotates the target subject-matter
--   also called 'domain coverage'
 - **Subject-matter capture** -
 - **Revisability** - whether, and the extent to which, an ontology is mutable / modifiable / editable.
 The ontology can be updated when the target subject-matter changes, when new data is acquired, when mistakes are found in data or domain, changes in domain knowledge, the model, etc.
 - **Consistency**